-So a week ago I watched youtube and stumbled upon a video which recreates Frida Kahlo look.
+So a week ago I watched youtube and stumbled upon a video on how to recreate Frida Kahlo’s look.
 For those of you who don’t know, Frida Kahlo was a famous Mexican artist.
-She’s known for her self-portraits, pain and passion.
+She’s known for her self-portraits, passion, and eccentric look.
 She is celebrated in Mexico for her attention to Mexican and indigenous culture and by feminists for her depiction of the female experience and form (fridakahlo.org).
 What made her special was her ability to channel the emotion and pain and tell people about her experience into paintings.
-Life experience is a common theme.
+Life experience is her common theme.

 I admire her strength and perseverance as she kept on doing the things she loved even though she was in a great pain.
 So this time, I want to recreate her look.
-It was far from perfect, though as I noticed there are a few of things missing but anyway, you can steal her loo and make it your own.
+It was far from perfect, though, as I noticed there are few of things missing but anyway, you can steal her look and make it your own.

 you tell me to quiet down cause

 but i was not made with a fire in my belly

 i was not made with a lightness on my tongue

 i was made heavy half blade and half silk